 Not surprisingly, UCLA Medical Center is a major force for good in medicine among the nation’s most vulnerable and in need.
 Scores of parents are thankful to the center for their help in improving their children’s quality of life.

 8. Pennsylvania Hospital

-While it was the first hospital in the United States, Penn is still one of its most forward thinking.
+While it was the first hospital in the United States, Penn is still one of its most forward-thinking.
 A training ground for residents from the University of Pennsylvania and other top academic programs, Penn has rightly earned a reputation as one of the most modern hospitals in the United States, with some of the finest technology in the field of surgery ever developed.
-True to the values of founder Benjamin Franklin, Penn holds an egalitarian view of healthcare that draws from all areas of American life, both in its choice of doctors, nurses and students and service to the Philadelphia area.
+True to the values of founder Benjamin Franklin, Penn holds an egalitarian view of healthcare

 10. Stanford Hospital and Clinics

 As medicine moves us into the future, it will be exciting to see what developments emerge tomorrow from minds hard at work today.
-Perhaps cures for various cancers are just around the bend; perhaps heart disease will be greatly reduced fifty years from now.
-Whatever the methods of change, it is the staffs in hospitals across the world that will help to make them a reality and change all of our lives for the better.
+Perhaps cures for various cancers are just around the bend.
+Or we will reduce heart disease fifty years from now.
+Whatever the methods of change, it is the staff in hospitals across the world that will help to make them a reality and change all of our lives for the better.
 That is a very bright tomorrow indeed, and one we can all look forward to both for ourselves and our loved ones.

 Almost certainly, research is used to better treat illnesses such as cancer and heart disease.
 And we have better public education about the causes of illness that will help prevent such ailments.
 Whatever the outcome, the lives of many people around the world are sure to be strengthened and made better by the research being done today.